omgnetwork/ios-sdk/README.md

 ---

 The [OmiseGO](https://omisego.network) iOS SDK allows developers to easily interact with a node of the OmiseGO eWallet.
-It supports the following functionalities:
-- Retrieve the current user
-- Get the user addresses and balances
-- List the settings for a node

 # Requirements
 ---